 Your application should always be accompanied by your Letters of Orders upon being ordained deacon and priest or certified copies of them.
 If you are unable to supply a copy you must explain the reason.
 Applicants who have lost their Letters of Orders should endeavour to obtain a Certificate of Ordination from the Diocese where they were ordained and this must give details of the date and place of ordination and the name of the ordaining bishop and be signed by an official of the Church.

 Applicants need to supply a letter of recommendation from the bishop currently or last served.
 This may be a letter addressed to the Archbishop of York provided specifically in support of the application for the Permission, or it may be a copy of a letter supplied to the Diocesan Bishop in the Diocese where the overseas priest hopes to minister in this country.
 The letter may be provided by the applicant, or he/she may ask the Bishop to send it directly to the Provincial Registry.

 A first application is normally for a specified and limited period of time and the maximum is usually three years.
 After that, if the priest wishes to continue to minister in the Province of York he may use the same application form to re-apply and can ask for a fresh permission without limit of time, provided the Bishop presently being served recommends and supports the application.

 Once received at the Provincial Registry, the Registrar will look through the paperwork and if everything is in order a Permission is drafted and sent, with the supporting papers, to the Archbishop of York to consider.
 If there are any queries, we will contact you.

 If the Archbishop approves the application and after he has signed the Permission document, we will forward it to the applicant direct, or to the Bishop’s Office or Registry who submitted the application.

-Once the Provincial Permission is in place, the Diocesan Bishop may issue his permission or licence to the priest to undertake a specific ministry in his Diocese.
+Once the Provincial Permission is in place, the Diocesan Bishop may issue his or her permission or licence to the priest to undertake a specific ministry in his Diocese.